 Gaye Donaldson is a facilitator, trainer, coach and consultant.
 During the past 10 years, her work has been devoted to developing the field of systemic constellations.
 This is a highly effective, integrated approach that brings insight and resolution to a wide range of visible and invisible issues in our personal, professional or creative lives.

 Gaye has been a follower of Systemic Constellation Work (SCW) since 1994, training extensively in both family and organisational work in the UK and abroad.
 She worked directly with Bert Hellinger in the 1990s and has trained with Hunter Beaumont, and many other internationally-renowned first generation practitioners.

 Gaye ran her first workshops in 2005, and during the past decade, her practice has widened to include many new and innovative applications of the approach.
 This includes working to support others in their creative process, including systemic consultancy and input at all stages of production in film and theatre work.
 She has also returned to her love of the natural world and offers space that ‘gives voice’ to the land and animals around us, which supports understanding of our place in the interconnected matrix of life.

 Gaye is the Managing Director and a teaching faculty member, of the Centre for Systemic Constellations.
 Established in 2001, CSC is the leading UK training institute for this work.
 Gaye teaches on both the Foundation and Applied Training courses and works overseas to help establish quality systemic constellation training where it is needed or requested.

 Having trained as an integrative humanistic counsellor, registered with the British Association

-Gaye is a student of the Diamond Heart Approach with the Ridhwan School, and has also trained in the use of the Enneagram.
-She often works with Dawn Eagle Woman, an eminent shamanic practitioner and healer from the USA.
+Gaye is a student of the Diamond Heart Approach with the Ridhwan School and has also trained in the use of the Enneagram.
+She has often worked alongside Dawn Eagle Woman, a highly regarded shamanic practitioner and healer from the USA.